Cryptkeeper/libreorama/README.md

 Any sequence that duplicates effects across channels, or commonly controls several channels within a unit at a time, will see a ~30% improvement in network bandwidth usage.

 ### Encode Buffer
 libreorama interprets the Light-O-Rama sequence file in frames.
 Each frame is simplified if possible, and encoded into the network protocol equivalent to be written to the serial port.
 As it is encoded, it is stored in the "encode buffer".
-For complex sequences, there may be a lot of network traffic and subsequently a larger encode buffer is necessary. libreorama will automatically expand (and shrink) the encode buffer to fit demand.
-When it expands the encode buffer, it will print a warning.
+For complex sequences, there may be a lot of network traffic and subsequently a larger encode buffer is necessary.
+If this occurs, libreorama will exit with error code `LBR_ENCODE_EBUFFERTOOSMALL`.
-`reallocated encode buffer to 128 bytes (increase pre-allocation?)`

-If this frequently happens (and your host environment has memory to spare), consider using the `-p` option to pre-allocate a larger encode buffer.
-This enables you to use more memory to reduce CPU time.
+The encode buffer can be increased by modifying `ENCODE_BUFFER_MAX_LENGTH` within `encode.h`.
+You will need to recompile libreorama.
+This value is predefined as 4096 bytes, and should be compatible with most medium sized networks out of the box.

 ### Playback Timing
 libreorama will automatically determine a step time (or FPS) for each sequence when loaded.
 Currently, it will select the highest resolution step time needed to faithfully playback the sequence without difference.